HUD 4000.1 FHA Handbook Revised For FHA Loans

 - All lenders need to follow the minimum lending guidelines on HUD 4000.1.
 FHA Handbook

-- However, most lenders have higher mortgage requirements on FHA Loans that is above and beyond the minimum HUD 4000.1 FHA Handbook
+- However, most lenders have higher mortgage requirements on FHA Loans that are above and beyond the minimum HUD 4000.1 FHA Handbook

-- These higher lending requirements is called Mortgage Lender Overlays
+- These higher lending requirements are called Mortgage Lender Overlays

-- The Gustan Cho Team at Loan Cabin Inc. is one of the few national lenders that have no mortgage overlays on FHA Loans
+- Gustan Cho Associates is one of the few national lenders that have no mortgage overlays on FHA Loans

 Gustan Cho Associates just go off HUD Guidelines.

 Typical Lender Overlays